Dennis Warrior: Club career

-Dennis Warrior's career at Leeds was interrupted by World War II.
+Warrior's career at Leeds was interrupted by World War II.
 In the 1948–49 season, he was transferred from Leeds to Bramley with Joseph "Joe" Hulme in a part-exchange for Robert "Bob" Bartlett and Dennis Murphy.

 Testimonial match

-Dennis Warrior's testimonial match took place at Bramley in 1955.
+Warrior's testimonial match took place at Bramley in 1955.

-Genealogical information
+Personal life and death

 Dennis Warrior's marriage to Mildred (née Fox) was registered in Leeds district during third ¼ 1945, the birth of their daughter Christine Warrior was registered in Leeds district during third ¼ 1946.

+Warrior died in Derbyshire on 9 July 2011, at the age of 89.